kalachck/LibraryMicroservices/LibraryService/README.md

 | AuthorId           |

 ##### Logic:
 This service implements a three-layer architecture.
-The DAL is intended for access to the storage of users, in particular for authorization and authentication.
-The BLL implements the user validation process for successful authorization or registration.
-The API Deloged for convenient display of the authorization process in the browser and management of endpoints
+The DAL is intended for access to the storage of entites, in particular for management library data.
+The BLL implements the entity validation process for successful operations with database.
+The API Deloged for convenient display of the menagement process in the browser

 # Cases